grafana/grafana/docs/sources/developers/plugins/migration-guide/angular-react/_index.md

 While there's no standard migration path from an Angular plugin to the new React platform, we’ve learned that one of the easiest ways to migrate is to:

 1. Create a new branch called `migrate-to-react`.
-1. Start from scratch with one of the templates provided by the Grafana Toolkit.
-SHOULDN'T THIS BE THE CREATE PLUGIN TOOL?
+1. Start from scratch with one of the templates provided by the [Create-plugin](https://www.npmjs.com/package/@grafana/create-plugin) tool.
 1. Move the existing code into the new plugin incrementally, one component at a time.

 ## Migrate a panel plugin